Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

 System | My Specs
 ------------ | -------------
-Operative System | Windows 8.1 Pro 64-bit
+Operative System | Windows 10 (2018) 64-bit
-CPU | Intel Core i5 4440
+CPU | Intel Core i3 4150
-RAM | 8GB
+RAM | 10GB
-Graphics | 1GB ATI AMD Radeon HD 7700 Series
+Graphics | 2GB PNY NVIDIA T400 Low Profile GPU
 HDD | 1TB
-Monitor | Samsung 24" 1080p @ 60Hz
+Monitor | Telefunken +/-17" 960p (4:3) @ 60Hz, analog, like a real gamer.

 ## Frequently asked questions

 ### How many plugins and mods are there?

-There are 200 mods and 150 plugins total.
+There are TBC mods and TBC plugins total.

 ### How much space do I need to install these mods?